 Quinoa isn’t especially “tasty” so mixing it with other vegetables or into a soup is an excellent way to enjoy the health benefits!

 The variations of squash that can lighten up your meal are endless.
 Some of these variations include yellow summer squash, spaghetti squash, acorn, butternut, and zucchini.
 They are all packed with fiber and nutrients and are relatively low in overall carbohydrate content.

-You can bake them, sauté with greens, or they can be used as a substitute for popular refined carbs such as regular pasta noodles.
+You can bake them, sauté them with greens, or they can be used as a substitute for popular refined carbs such as regular pasta noodles.

+7.)
 Lentils and Legumes